 The canine cosmos is home to more than 300 dog breeds with different temperaments and characteristics to choose from, and the Australian Shepherd happens to be one of them.
 Nicknamed the Aussie, this gem of a dog was originally bred to herd livestock so both his personality and physique have been shaped by this physically demanding job, turning him into an exceptional leader and a brave canine who loves the outdoors.
-Contrary to popular belief, the Australia Shepherd is an American dog through and through with a medium sized build and an abundant supply of energy.
+Contrary to popular belief, the Australian Shepherd is an American dog through and through with a medium sized build and an abundant supply of energy.
 His independent spirit and take-charge attitude require an owner with alpha traits who is capable of handling such a smart and dominant dog.
 Australian Shepherds are wonderful family companions who need regular mental and physical stimulation.
 They are also loyal and hardworking, so it is not surprising that they were crossed with other dog breeds to create Australian Shepherd mixes.
 Below are ten examples of such an eclectic mix.

 Australian Shepherd Poodle Mix (Aussiedoodle)